 Step 1: Add the download link

-Step 2: Set up localized Apple / Google Wallet button images
+Step 2: Set up localized Apple and Google Wallet button images

 Design Studio supports localized Add to Wallet button images so the correct language asset is served automatically based on the email's localization setting.